vladimir-vovk/menc/README.md

   create a new <filename_hd>.mp4 file inside the current directory.

-  $ npx menc -s 10 <filename>
+  $ npx menc -s 10 -e 1:09:04 <filename>

-  Compress the input file into a new <filename>.mp4 starting from the 10'th second.
+  Compress the input file into a new <filename>.mp4 starting from the 10'th second until 1:09:04.

-  $ npx menc -e 1:05 <filename>
+  $ npx menc -e 1:05 --copy <filename>

-  Compress the input file into a new <filename>.mp4 starting from the begining until 1:05.
+  Trim the input file (no re-encoding) into a new file starting from the begining until 1:05

-  $ npx menc -s 25:03 -e 1:09:04 -f 2k <filename>

-  Compress the input file into a new <filename_2k>.mp4 2k resolution video starting from 25:03 until 1:09:04.
   ```